redding/sanford/README.md

 A response is made up of 2 parts: the status and the result.

 * **status** - (tuple) A number that determines whether the request was successful or not and a message that includes details about the status.
-See the `Status Code` section further down for a list of all the possible values.
+See the "Protocol - Status Codes" section further down for a list of all the possible values.
 * **result** - Result of running the service.
 This can be any BSON serializable object and won't be set if the request wasn't successful.

-A response should always contain a status.
-The result is optional.
+A response should always contain a status, but the result is optional.
 A BSON response should look like:

 ```ruby
 { 'status': [ 200, 'The request was successful.' ]